bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 https://github.com/bertofurth/Seagate-Central-Samba

-### 4) Data Recovery then Full System Wipe.
+### 4) Data Recovery then Full System Wipe
-This involves removing the hard drive from the unit, connecting it to an external Linux system (not Windows) recovering the user Data on the unit, then performing a full system wipe and reinstallation.
+This involves removing the hard drive from the unit, connecting it to an external Linux system (not Windows), recovering the user Data on the unit, then performing a full system wipe and reinstallation.

 This would be the preferred method if the unit has somehow become unresponsive or